CERTCC/Vultron/docs/faq.md

 ## How do we apply encryption to ActivityPub messages to enable end-to-end encryption?

-We're of the opinion that encrypted messaging is a feature that should be available to all users of ActivityPub, not just those using Vultron to coordinate vulnerability cases.
+We're of the opinion that encrypted messaging is a feature that should be available to all users of ActivityPub, not just those using the Vultron Protocol to coordinate vulnerability cases.
-Therefore, our position is that end-to-end encryption would be better implemented as a layer on top of the ActivityPub protocol, rather than as a specific feature of the Vultron protocol.
+Therefore, our position is that end-to-end encryption would be better implemented as a layer on top of the ActivityPub protocol, rather than as a specific feature of the Vultron Protocol.
 From what we can tell, the topic has come up before in the ActivityPub community, but there is no standardized solution yet.
-We're currently focused on developing the Vultron protocol, but we realize that encryption may be a requirement for widespread adoption, so we're keeping an eye on the topic.
+We're currently focused on developing the Vultron Protocol, but we realize that encryption may be a requirement for widespread adoption, so we're keeping an eye on the topic.

 Some relevant links include: